-I’ve pasted below the checklist I use for just about every three-season backpacking trip I take in the U.S. or around the world (including Washington’s Glacier Peak Wilderness, lead photo at top of story).
+I’ve pasted below the checklist I use for just about every three-season backpacking trip I take in the U.S. or around the world (including Washington’s Glacier Peak Wilderness, lead photo at top of story); the list is preceded by some insights on how I make gear choices.
 The links below will take you to reviews of those products.

 I allow myself a few lightweight luxuries on many backpacking trips, including a comfortable air mattress (you can get compact, lightweight air mats that are super comfortable), sometimes an ultralight chair kit or camp chair, and a small, inflatable pillow.

-See my review of backpacking gear accessoriessocks for my favorite picks for many items on this checklist:
+See my review of backpacking gear accessories for my favorite picks for many items on this checklist:

 ___ First-aid kit

 ___ Trail map(s)